 Need to install new insulation but not sure which option is best for you?
 With so many insulation materials on the market, it’s a lot for a homeowner to digest.
-In this post, we’ll talk about the advantages of three common insulation materials: Spray foam, fiberglass and cellulose.
+In this post, we’ll talk about the advantages of three common insulation materials: spray foam, fiberglass and cellulose.

 Still not sure which insulation your Nashville home needs?
 No worries!
-When you hire as your go-to Nashville insulation company, our installers use the best-fit products for each area of your home based on industry standards.
+When you hire IBP of Nashville as your go-to Nashville insulation company, our installers use the best-fit products for each area of your home based on industry standards.
 We’re happy to explain each of the products we’ll be using in your home!

 Spray Foam Insulation